kaylacheung/Space-Shooter-Game/README.md

    - **← / →** – Move spaceship leftt right
    - **Spacebar** – Shoot projectiles
 4. **Objective:**
+   - Destroy enemies by shooting projectiles from your spaceship
    - Survive enemy waves and defeat bosses
    - Progress through all 4 levels to win